varinporn/PROJECT2-SEC-2-MhooJuum/README.md

 1. 068
     - User Management System
 2. 076
      - Display a list of concerts
-      - Categorized by K-pop, T-pop, and Hip-hop, and complete list.
+      - Categorized by K-pop, T-pop, and Hip-hop, and complete list
-      - Show only upcoming concerts.
+      - Show only upcoming concerts
     - Shows details of each concert
-    - Follow concert function
+    - Follow concert functionality
-      - Add followed concerts to the user's data.
+      - Add followed concerts to the user's data
+      - Remove unfollowed concerts from the user's data
+    - Responsive design
 3. 104
     - Concert Ticket Management System (Booking Ticket)
     - Create Base Model for list and popup